 - one course in theory (literary, cultural, rhet/comp; English 5500, 6500 or another approved course)

 - one course in literature in texts before 1800

-- one course in literature in English after 1800
+- one course in literature in texts after 1800

 Students who feel they have fulfilled any of the requirements listed above (at another institution) may petition the graduate program office to have those requirements waived at UCONN.

 MA/PhD students who are continuing for the PhD have until the end of the third year of coursework to fulfill the distribution requirements.

 Coursework is normally taken at Storrs.
 Transfer of up to six credits from another institution’s graduate program, or six credits from non-degree graduate coursework undertaken at UCONN, may be accepted toward the MA or the PhD, provided that such credits are not used to earn a degree at another institution.

 The Graduate Executive Committee recommends that students take no more than six credits of Independent Study.
 All Independent Studies must be approved by the Graduate Executive Committee.
 Finally, the Graduate Executive Committee strongly discourages incompletes.
 However, incompletes taken under extraordinary circumstances must be completed within one month of the appointed course final examination time; students who fail to complete coursework within this timeframe will be placed on probationary status by the Graduate Executive Committee.
 Students with more than one incomplete at any given time may be dropped from the program after review by the Committee.